microsoft/code-push-vsts-extension/docs/extension-overview.md

 4. Click on **New Service Endpoint** and select **CodePush**

-5. Give the new endpoint a name and enter the access key you generated earlier
+5. Give the new endpoint a name and enter the access key you generated in step#1

 6. Select this endpoint via the name you chose in #5 whenever you add either the **CodePush Release** or **CodePush Promote** tasks to a build or release definition